 Each year over 3 million tons of tires are sent to landfills or burned releasing toxic chemicals into the air.
 Our process not only creates a safe, sustainable use for these discarded tires, but also illustrates how creativity and design can create viable solutions.

-The newest addition to our women’s collection, the School Shoe is based on the children’s school uniform shoe worn commonly in South Africa.
-This oxford style shoe is constructed with a thick rubber sole and made in a variety of different types and colors of leather.
+The School Shoe is based on the children’s school uniform shoe worn commonly in South Africa.
+This oxford-style shoe is constructed with a thick rubber sole and made in a variety of different types and colors of leather.

 Utilizing the same techniques and standards as the Original Brother Vellie, the Brother Mini’s maintain all the durability and style of the original in an adorable teeny tiny size.
 The Brother Mini’s are made via the same processes and materials as their “bigger Brothers,” and require an extreme degree of precision and care from the Artisans.
 A portion of the proceeds from the sale of each of our Mini’s go towards helping put our artisan’s children through school.
 Brother Vellies believes that education is a universal right and we couldn’t be more excited to help facilitate and nurture the growth and development of our future generations.